pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 no_on_this_page: true
 ---

-Pulumi 3.0 is currently in beta.
-If you'd like to try the beta and provide feedback, it's simple to upgrade:
+Pulumi 3.0 is currently in rc.
+If you'd like to try the rc and provide feedback, it's simple to upgrade:

 1. [Install the 3.0 CLI]({{< relref "/docs/get-started/install#installing-betas-and-previous-versions" >}})
 2. Take note of the updated CLI behaviors listed below